Contacts

 10. The applicant's passport for the contract.

-For persons under the age of 18, they will require:
+For persons under the age of 18, additional documents should be prepared, such as:

 1. A fully completed application form signed by both parents.